vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

 I am not making any edits to the protocol as part of this update.
 My plan is to edit the protocol in a few months once I show a pattern of consistently closing the 200 lb hand gripper with my right hand.

+### Repetition swap-in exercise updates on 2026-03-10 (current caps and performance)

+On Tuesday 2026-03-10, I officially recorded updated caps for the repetition swap-in to reflect gradual updates that had been happening de facto.
+The cap for repetitions with the 150 lb hand gripper was increased gradually from 10 to 15 and the cap for the 100 lb hand gripper was increased gradually from 20 to 30 since the introduction of the exercise.
+I have recorded the current caps of 15 and 30 as of this update, without spelling out the trajectory of cap evolution.
+I have also recorded my approximate performance as of the time of the update.